TakingItCasual/easymc/docs/commands.rst

 Configure the script to use the IP handler specified by an instance's IpHandler tag.
 For example, the mc_handler.py handler updates the local Minecraft client server list with the IP of the instance.
-If you want to disable the usage of handlers (e.g. if you don't have Minecraft installed), append the :bash:`--false` argument.
+To disable the usage of handlers (e.g. if you don't have Minecraft installed), append the :bash:`--false` argument.

 :bash:`aws_setup` subcommands
 -----------------------------